drublic/drublic/content/62-career-path-engineering-roles/article.md

 ## Conclusion

+As we see there are multiple ways on how you can grow beyond a senior engineering position.
+Analyse carefully what is best for you in order to find the right way forward.

-Often times when you consider growing in your personal career, you have to come to the conclusion that the current employer is not the right one to let this step happen.
+Sometimes when you consider growing in your personal career, you have to come to the conclusion that the current employer is not the right one to let this step happen.
 It is important to acknowledge this and then act accordingly.
 Great managers will support you in doing that step because it ultimately helps you and the company best.
+Otherwise you will not be happy in your job which will reflect on your team and thus the company.

-If you are now wondering what would be best for you and would like to exchange some opinions and thoughts about it, I would love to speak to you.
-You can book an appointment through [The Mentoring Club](/blog/mentoring-club).
+If you are now wondering what would be best for you personally and would like to exchange some opinions and thoughts about it, I want to offer you my help.
+You can book an appointment with me through [The Mentoring Club](/blog/mentoring-club).

 ### Sources

 One of the sources that I like to refer to in order to look at a career path is [Engineering Ladders](http://www.engineeringladders.com/).
-The documentation they are guides you through the different requirements for the specific roles.
-What is the definition for specific roles might differ throughout companies, it gives a good guidance on what is required in order to advance to a possible the next level.
+The documentation there guides you through the different requirements for the specific roles.
+What is the definition for specific roles might differ throughout companies.
+Engineering Ladders gives a fantastic guidance on what is required in order to advance to a possible the next level.

-A good source for comparing different levels of engineers throughout the industry is also [Levels](https://www.levels.fyi/).
+A great source for comparing different levels of engineers throughout the industry is also [Levels](https://www.levels.fyi/).